akheron/optics-ts/README.md

 - `A` is the type of the focus or focuses

-- `T` is a "higher-kinded type" or a "partially applied type operator" that yields the output type when applied to some type `B`.
+- `T` is a type that encodes how the output type is constructed with polymorphic writes, as well as info about the optic's removability

-Conceptually, when you write a value of type `B`, the output type will be `S` with `A` replaced by `B` at the focus(es) of the optic. `T` is the mechanism that transforms `B` to the output type.
+Conceptually, when you write a value of type `B`, the output type will be `S` with `A` replaced by `B` at the focus(es) of the optic. `T` contains a mechanism that transforms `B` to the output type.
 This construct makes it possible for the optics to be polymorphic on the type level.
-The read-only optics don't need `T` because you cannot write through them.
+The read-only optics don't need `T` because you cannot write through them or remove their focus.

 In the following, we leave the exact definition of `T` for each optic out for clarity, writing just `_` in its place.
-It's usually clear from how the optic works what will come out if you put a different type in.
+It's usually clear from how the optic works what will come out if you write a value of a different type.

 In the documentation of functions that can be used to write through an optic, the return type is denoted by `T<B>`.
-While not valid TypeScript syntax (because `T` is a type parameter instead of a concrete type), this captures the meaning quite well: `B` is applied to the higher-kinded type `T`, yielding the output type.
+While not valid TypeScript syntax (because `T` is a type parameter instead of a concrete type), this captures the meaning quite well: `B` is applied to the "higher-kinded" type `T`, yielding the output type.

 Interested readers can refer to [hkt.ts](src/hkt.ts) to see how the higher-kinded types / partially applied type operators are actually